 Old Trail Town

-To get an authentic feel for the Old West, a visit to Old Trail Town is a must.
-With a collection of relocated log cabins, visitors stroll the wood boardwalk between the buildings.
+A visit to Old Trail Town is a must for an authentic feel for the Old West.
+The town has a collection of relocated log cabins, and visitors stroll the wood boardwalk between the buildings.

 In 1895, Buffalo Bill laid out the town of Cody.
 The Old Trail Town honors that past with a Wyoming saloon frequented by Butch Cassidy’s “Hole-in-the-Wall Gang”.
 Visitors will find an additional 28 cabins sourced within 125 miles of Cody.
 The grave of Jeremiah Johnson is located at the Old Trail Town, a local character featured in a 1972 movie starring Robert Redford.